Trump warns Kim has 'everything' to lose through hostility

 A senior US administration official earlier said Washington had seen reports of a test and was "coordinating closely with allies and partners."

-Trump indicated that military action was still possible when he was asked about Pyongyang on the sidelines of a NATO summit in Britain this week.
+Trump indicated that military action was still possible when he was asked about Pyongyang on the sidelines of a NATO summit in Britain last week.

-UN diplomats fear that North Korea will resume long-range nuclear or ballistic tests if no progress is made soon in talks with the United States.
+UN diplomats fear that the North will resume long-range nuclear or ballistic tests if progress is not made soon in talks with Washington.

 Sohae, on North Korea's northwest coast, is ostensibly a facility designed for putting satellites into orbit.